Electronic-Mango/reddit-python-api/README.md

 docker compose up -d --build
 ```
 Compose will use `.env` file in project root for any additional configuration, like [Reddit app ID and secret](#reddit-app-&-required-parameters).
+`.env` won't be loaded into the Docker image directly, it's just used by Compose as a source of environment variables.

 By default Docker Compose will set port where API is listening for requests to `80`.
 This port is also mapped to local port `3001`.